monsur/backup/README.md

 1. Mobile devices (iPhones) backup via iCloud.
 1. The photos/videos from each mobile device are copied to a laptop.
 1. The photos/videos folder from one laptop is mirrored to a second laptop.
-1. The data from each laptop is backed up to an external hard drive via rsync.
+1. The data from each laptop is copied to an external hard drive via rsync.
 1. Each laptop backs up to Backblaze.

 ## Recover vs Longevity